 Now even your toaster can complain in 500 languages 🤖

 With OmniVoice, any startup with three euros and a laptop can clone their neighbor's voice to make them say to return the drill.
-The best part is, if you don't have data to train the model in your local language, Xiaomi promises that with four WhatsApp audios and a TikTok video, you'll have enough.
-Soon we'll see voice assistants in fire extinguishers or in the fridge reciting poetry in Swahili.
+The best part is, if you don't have data to train the model in your local language, Xiaomi promises that with four WhatsApp audios and one TikTok video, you'll have enough.
+Soon we'll see voice assistants in fire extinguishers or the fridge reciting poetry in Swahili.
 The only thing missing is for it to learn to say I forgot the groceries with the right tone of guilt.